plumvillage/newsletter/src/en/articles/br-phap-an--light-up-a-candle.md

 From when I was a highschool student until I became a monk, I had read many books and listened to many teachings about meditation from different zen masters.
 But only when I encountered Thay’s book *Vấn đề nhận thức trong Duy thức học* (*Consciousness in the Manifestation Only School*) that I intuitively knew - here was my teacher!
 The more I practiced, the more I felt that the conditions that allowed me to meet Thay had been sown many lifetimes ago.

-{% image "article/br-phap-an/thay-phap-an-edited.jpg", "has-label" %}
+{% image "article/br-phap-an/thay-phap-an-edited.jpg", "", "Transmitting the 14 Mindfulness Trainings" %}
-<p class="image-label">Transmitting the 14 Mindfulness Trainings</p>

 In the past, I thought that I was choosing this teacher or that teacher, that I liked this temple or that temple.
 But in the end, all phenomena come together due to conditions.
 The first few days in Upper Hamlet, I often dreamt about Thay practicing sitting meditation.
 He sat very straight and in a regal way.
 I could feel that the connection between us went very deep.
 I have many memories with Thay that really nourish me.